 The most important date is 1851, when the first chess tournament – the Immortal Game – was held in London, UK.

-Nowadays, we have way more major chess tournaments such as the world championship and various big events featuring the world’s elite players.
+Nowadays, we have many major chess tournaments, such as the world championship and various big events featuring the world’s elite players.
 And considering how big the betting world is today, it also shouldn’t surprise anyone that, unlike back in the day, we have a plethora of tournaments running across the globe.

 Although there is a chance that people were betting on chess in the 6th century, the chess betting world looked much different from how it is today.
-And likewise, it didn’t produce the same amount of revenue, which eventually gets used to help with further development of the chess ecosystem, finance tournaments, schools, and more.
+And likewise, it didn’t produce the same amount of revenue, which eventually gets used to help further the chess ecosystem’s development, finance tournaments, schools, and more.